Agriculture In India Chapter 4 Class X With Art Integration

 iv) mainly food crops are grown for self consumption.

-vi)) Mainly practiced by tribal people of Eastern states of India
+vi)) Tribal people of Eastern states practice this type of farming.

 It is also known by different names in different parts of the country.

 i_ a part of forest is burnt or cut for growing crops.

 ii) crops are grown to sustain their family.

 iii) after 2-3 years, when soil looses its fertility,